ShimaTaku818/R-as-GIS-for-Economists/docs/index.md

 **About me**

-I am an Assistant Professor at the Department of Agricultural Economics at University of Nebraska Lincoln, where I also teach Econometrics for Master's students.
+I am an Assistant Professor at the Department of Agricultural Economics at the University of Nebraska Lincoln, where I also teach Econometrics for Master's students.
 My research interests lie in precision agriculture, water economics, and agricultural policy.
 My personal website is [here](http://taromieno.netlify.com/).

 **Comments and Suggestions?**